-Each soft-gelatin capsule contains: Cholecalciferol I.P.
-(Vitamin D3) 60,000 I.U.
+Each sachet of one gram contains: Cholecalciferol I.P.
+60,000 I.U.
 Excipients q.s.

-Appropriate overages of vitamins are added to compensate loss on storage.
+Appropriate overages of vitamins added to compensate loss on storage.

 DESCRIPTION

 Cholecalciferol is the naturally occurring form of vitamin D. It is produced from 7-dehydrocholesterol, a sterol present in mammalian skin, by ultraviolet irradiation.
 The chemical name of cholecalciferol is (5Z,7E)-(3S)-9,10-secocholesta -5,7,10(19)-triene-3-ol.
 The empirical formula of cholecalciferol is $C{27}H{44}O$ and its molecular weight is 384.6.
 The structural formula is: